Derkades/ssh-zfs-receive/README.md

 ```

 The Python script will verify the original SSH command to make sure it is a command that would be executed by a tool like Syncoid.
 If the command seems fine, it runs the command as usual without the client noticing.
 Otherwise, the command is blocked and logged to syslog.

+## Running syncoid

+Run syncoid with `--no-privilege-elevation` otherwise it will not work, as it will try to add `sudo` to all remote zfs commands.
+Since zfs delegation gives the non-root user permission to manage its own dataset(s), sudo is unnecessary and should not be configured.
+Other options can be used as usual with no changes.

+Some commands are untested, in particular all "remote source" operations.
+Remote destination operations are tested and should work, including `--use-hold`, `--insecure-direct-connection` and `--recvoptions`.

+Please report any blocked commands and they will be added to the script if necessary!